TheoRum/manuscript_WMH_SLE/README.md

 # Tract based white matter hyperintensity patterns in Systemic Lupus Erythematosus.

 README file for the manuscript "Tract based white matter hyperintensity patterns in Systemic Lupus Erythematosus".

-In this work a method was created to characterize WMH in a two-site Systemic Lupus Erythematosus (SLE).
-The core step consists of cluster analysis (hierarchical clustering) to identify clusters which can be associated to specific WM tracts.
+In this work a method was created to characterize WMH in a two-site Systemic Lupus Erythematosus (SLE) dataset.
+The core step consists of cluster analysis (hierarchical clustering) to identify SLE phenotypes which can be associated to specific WM tracts.

 # Installation